newsuk/AyeSpy/CONTRIBUTING.md

 Where appropriate (i.e. new features) there should also be a new e2e example created

 On submitting a PR all unit, integration and e2e tests will run.
-If a failure occurs your PR will not be approved.
+If a failure occurs your PR will not be approved until the build passes.

 Commit messages
 When committing please follow the set convention below: